josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 If this sounds like a horrifying, disturbed thought: it is! _It absolutely is_!
 But I'm not coming up with this on my own; this is already happening to untold numbers of women, many of whom are school-aged girls.

 To be an AI optimist, I would need to turn away from this.
 Ignore it.
 Consider it all just part of the plan; a price to be casually paid in exchange for…what?
-Writing software a little faster?<footnote>I write as though I accept the premise that AI makes you more productive, for the sake of brevity.
+Writing software a little faster?<footnote>For the sake of brevity, I write as though I accept the premise that AI provides a productivity boost.
 However, there's significant evidence that AI actually only makes you feel more productive, while in fact, it slows you down.
 This matches my own experience; I often end up spending significantly more time trying to fix what AI has generated than I would've spent just doing it all myself in the first place.
 But that's another post.</footnote>

 Optimism would require me to believe that my children probably won't have that kind of experience, or any others I've described here.